Geospatial Data Ingestion & Processing Workflows

 How do I handle mixed CRS datasets in a single Python pipeline?
 Always normalize to a common target CRS immediately after ingestion using gdf.to_crs().
 Validate EPSG codes against the official registry and avoid on-the-fly transformations during heavy compute operations.

 What is the most memory-efficient way to process large GeoJSON files?
 Avoid loading the entire file into RAM.
-Use fiona or geopandas.read_file() with chunking, or convert to GeoParquet/FlatGeobuf for columnar, compressed storage and faster I/O.
+Use fiona with chunk iteration, or convert to GeoParquet/FlatGeobuf for columnar, compressed storage and faster I/O.

 When should I use Shapely vs GeoPandas for spatial operations?
-Use Shapely for low-level geometric manipulations and custom validation logic.
+Use Shapely for low-level geometric manipulations and custom validation logic on individual geometries.
 Use GeoPandas for tabular spatial operations, vectorized transformations, and DataFrame-style workflows.